 B. Do you need a visa for your travel destination?

-Check if your destination requires a visa and what the conditions are to be approved.
-In other words, what you need to do to get one.
+Check if your destination requires a visa, and what the conditions are to get approved.
+What you need to do to get one.

 Get your visa in time!
-It might be quite a hassle so make sure to start your application soon.
+It might be quite a hassle, so start your application soon.

 C. Do you need to get vaccinations before you leave?

-For some destinations it is encouraged to get certain vaccinations and for other countries certain vaccinations are compulsory.
+For some destinations, they encourage it to get certain vaccinations and for other countries certain vaccinations are compulsory.

 This website has an overview of all countries and the vaccinations you need.